 Every autumn sea run brown trout enter large rivers and estuaries.
 My local rivers are blessed with sizeable runs of sea run brown trout.

 Every spring they chase baitfish into the estuaries and the lower pools of the rivers.
-They are hungry and trying to recover the condition lost over winter.
+They are hungry and trying to recover condition lost over the harsh winter months.

 In the fall they return to the freshwater and head on their spawning migration.

 These trout grow large and powerful on the plentiful prey of the lower river.
 There they have feasted upon various baitfish and even mud crabs.
 Trout are a generalist, they rarely turn down an easy meal.

 The longer the sea trout have been in the river, and the further they push upstream, the more closely they resemble resident fish.
 Their bright silver scales fade, turning brown.
 Their diet also changes, from baitfish dominated to aquatic insects that are the bread and butter for river fish.